umeshkumhar/ai-on-gke/tutorial.md

 ## Step 5: Run Terraform Apply using Cloud Build

-You are ready to deploy your resources now! `cloudbuild.yaml` is already prepared with all the steps requires to deploy the application.
+You are ready to deploy your resources now! `cloudbuild.yaml` is already prepared with all the steps required to deploy the application.

 Run the below command to submit Cloud Build job to deploy the resources: